Corporate Investigation & Internal Audit Law Firm

-Corporate Investigation Company for Fraud Defense & Prevention
+Corporate Investigation Attorneys for Fraud Defense & Prevention

 Crisis Management: Discreet.
 Effective.
 Powerful.

 An employee threatens to report you.
 Company property is suddenly missing.
 Something is wrong with the accounting.
 An employee downloaded your trade secrets or infringed your intellectual property.
 You need a discreet solution to a sexual misconduct situation.
 Law enforcement investigates your company for fraud.
 A data breach or billing error may force you to self-report.
 A shareholder tries to blackmail the company.
 Litigation is getting out of control.
 There is a prospective whistleblower claim.
 In all of these situations, it is important to avoid the number one mistake of crisis management: to panic.
 Don’t make hasty decisions; seek experienced help with any and all Corporate Investigation Services with Oberheiden P.C.

 Oberheiden P.C. is your corporate investigation firm in times of crisis.
 Seasoned attorneys, veteran prosecutors, and Top-Security cleared former FBI Supervisors are serving businesses of all sizes whenever and wherever someone tries to destroy what you have built.
 With more than 100 years of leading positions within the Federal Bureau of Investigation (FBI) and the U.S. Justice Department (DOJ), we are a one-stop-shop to fix any corporate crisis — from fraud detection to cybersecurity to employment litigation, with discreet yet powerful and effective internal corporate investigations.

 What We Protect During Internal Audits

 Oberheiden P.C. protects everything important to you: your business, your assets, your ideas, your intellectual property—and, most importantly, your good name, and online reputation.
 High-ranking former FBI and DOJ officials with extensive investigative experience gained in some of the country’s most followed legal cases are readily available to execute effective and proven strategies for brand, corporate, and people protection.

 - Your Ideas, Your Business, Your Brand